Coarse Information Design: Coarse Mechanism Design

-\begin{example} Suppose $v(q)= q^\beta $ and $c(q)=\gamma q$ for $\beta < 1$.
-Then the unconstrained optimal allocation for the seller is $q^*(\varphi)=(\beta\varphi/\gamma)^{1/(1-\beta)}$, and the ``value function'' for this problem is $\pi(\varphi)=(1-\beta)(\gamma/\beta)(\beta\varphi/\gamma)^{1/(1-\beta)}$.
+\begin{mainexample}[Finite menu and consumer exclusion] Suppose $v(q)= q^\beta $ and $c(q)=\gamma q$ for $\beta\in (\frac{1}{2},1)$.
+The unconstrained optimal allocation for the seller is $q^*(\varphi)=(\beta\varphi/\gamma)^{1/(1-\beta)}$, and the ``value function'' is $\pi(\varphi)=(1-\beta)(\gamma/\beta)(\beta\varphi/\gamma)^{1/(1-\beta)}$.
 Let the value of the good change to $\hat v(q)=q^{\hat\beta}$, with $\hat \beta > \beta$.
-Note that $\hat v(q) > v(q)$ for all $q > 1$.\footnote{ The seller's optimal menu will offer $q_k > 1$ for all $k>1$ when the marginal cost $\gamma$ is sufficiently low. } The value function $\hat \pi (\varphi)$ corresponding to the higher valuation of quality satisfies the property that $\hat \pi''(\cdot)/\pi''(\cdot)$ is increasing.
+Note that $\hat v(q) > v(q)$ for all $q > 1$.\footnote{ The seller's optimal menu will offer $q_k > 1$ for all $k>1$ when the marginal cost $\gamma$ is sufficiently low. } The value function $\hat \pi (\varphi)$ corresponding to the higher valuation of quality satisfies the property that $\hat \pi''/\pi''$ is increasing.
 If the density of virtual valuation is logconcave on $[0,1]$, this setting is a logconcave environment.
 By the same logic leading to Proposition \ref{csforcutoffslr}, all the interval cutoff points will move to the right when the benefit increases from $v(q)$ to $\hat v(q)$.
 In particular, we have $\hat s_1 > s_1$.
-This means that the seller's optimal menu will exclude a larger set of consumers, despite the fact that the good has become more valuable to all consumers.
-Intuitively, an increase in $\beta$ not only implies higher valuation for quality, but also means greater importance to screen the high virtual value buyers.
+This means that the seller's optimal menu will exclude a larger set of consumers, despite the fact that the high-quality good has become more valuable to all consumers.
+Intuitively, an increase in $\beta$ not only implies higher valuation for quality, but also leads to greater importance to screen the high virtual value buyers.
 When the screening device is constrained, the optimal finite menu naturally involves more discrimination towards high-end customers, leading to the exclusion of more low-end customers.
-Note that this is a novel feature for finite menu design, as the coverage of customers in an unconstrained problem only depends on the distribution of virtual value and will not change when $v$ changes. \end{example}
+This is a novel feature for finite menu design, as the coverage of customers in an unconstrained problem only depends on the distribution of virtual value and will not change when $v$ changes. \end{mainexample}